LiliaFramework/Lilia/docs/docs/libraries/lia.data.md

 ## Overview

-The data library persists key/value pairs either on disk or through the database backend.
-It supplies convenience methods for saving, retrieving, and deleting stored data.
+The data library stores key/value pairs in the `lia_data` database table.
+Values are cached in memory inside `lia.data.stored` for quick access.

 ---